wking/ccon/README.md

 ## Configuration

-Ccon is similar to an [Open Container Specification][ocs] runtime in that it reads a configuration file named `config.json` from its current working directory.
+Ccon is similar to an [Open Container Iniative Runtime Specification][runtime-spec] runtime in that it reads a configuration file named `config.json` from its current working directory.
 However the JSON content is a bit different to highlight how the components relate to each-other on Linux.
 For example, setting per-container mounts requires a mount namespace, so ccon's mount listing falls under **`namespaces.mount.mounts`**.
 There's an example in [`config.json`](config.json) that unprivileged users should be able to use to launch an interactive [BusyBox][] shell in new namespaces (you